refinedev/refine/documentation/docs/tutorial/5-understanding-authprovider/1-create-authprovider.md

 <details>
   <summary><strong>How can I redirect the user if the user is not authenticated?</strong></summary>

-By default, the user won't be redirected to anywhere if the `checkAuth` method rejects the Promise.
+By default, the user will be redirected to `/login` if the `checkAuth` method rejects the Promise.
 If you want to redirect the user to a specific page, you can reject the Promise with an object that has `redirectPath` property.

 ```ts
 const authProvider: AuthProvider = {